SevenMizu/Edu4All/README.md

 # Edu4All Frontend

-Edu4All is a modern educational platform frontend project built with React.
+Edu4All is a modern educational platform frontend project that is built with React.

 ## Tech Stack